Skip to content

 Tips and pitfalls

-• Unknown model names raise ValueError; use list_models() to inspect what is registered.
+• Unknown model names raise ValueError; use list_models() after install.

-• Reuse one WaveformFactory in hot loops: construction walks all PyCBC TD approximants once and can be slow on cold import.
+• Reuse one WaveformFactory in hot loops: construction calls available_approximants() once and can be slow on cold import.

 Scientific notes

-• GWpy TimeSeries outputs work with typical GWpy, frame writing, and Bilby workflows.
+• GWpy TimeSeries outputs interoperate with typical GWpy, frame, and Bilby workflows.

 See also